American Fishing Tour 2022 Season Rules

-The following rules shall apply to all American Bass Anglers Bass Pro Shops Fishing Tour tournaments during the 2020 season.
+The following rules shall apply to all American Bass Anglers American Fishing Tour tournaments during the 2022 season.
 These rules may be changed by American Bass Anglers (ABA) at any time upon notification to its members, which will be published on the ABA web site at www.americanbassanglers.com.
 Interpretation and enforcement of these rules will be left exclusively to the Tournament Director and ABA officials.

 Entry fee for Divisional Qualifying events will be $70.00.
 Entry Fee for Divisional Championships will be $140.00.
 The entry fee for the National Championship is $170.00.
 Entry deadline date without paying a late fee will be ten (10) days prior to the event.
 Entries received after the entry deadline date will be assessed a $5.00 late fee.
 Entry fees will only be refunded and/or transferred if notification is made to ABA Tournament Department prior to WEDNESDAY 5pm CST, prior to the scheduled event, NO EXCEPTION.
 There will be a $20.00 processing fee per tournament for refunds.
-Late Fee Exemptions at events are; new or renewing members, active duty military, life members, visiting directors, assistant director for that division, and 2019 frequent fishermen anglers ONLY.
+Late Fee Exemptions at events are new or renewing members, active-duty military, life members, visiting directors, the assistant director for that division, and 2021 frequent fishermen anglers ONLY.

 It is recommended that contestants pre-register through National headquarters.
 Contestants desiring to register at the ramp must do so during the official registration period which is defined as 1 and ½ hours preceding 5am local time or the time established by the local tournament director.
 Once the Safety and Rules briefing begins no tournament entries can be accepted.
 Failure to attend the pre-tournament meeting of any ABA tournament will result in forfeiture of entry fee and disqualification from the tournament in question.

-- Tournament officials may delay, shorten, restrict tournament waters or cancel the start of an official tournament day due to bad weather or other factors that would endanger the safety of the competitors.
+b.
+Tournament officials may delay, shorten, restrict tournament waters, or cancel the start of an official tournament day due to bad weather or other factors that would endanger the safety of the competitors.

 Anglers participating in an ABA sanctioned event shall observe this code of conduct and the applicable rules for the specific event in which he/she is participating.
 Anglers shall, always conduct themselves in a manner becoming a professional.
-Anglers actions will not reflect unfavorably on ABA, its members, officers or representatives, tournaments or sponsors.
+Anglers’ actions will not reflect unfavorably on ABA, its members, officers or representatives, tournaments, or sponsors.
 To this end, anglers shall use their best efforts to demonstrate professionalism and integrity in support of the sport of bass fishing.
 Any angler who violates any of the provisions of the Angler Code of Conduct will be subject to fines, forfeiture of tournament winnings, probation, suspension from competing in ABA sanctioned events, permanently banned from competition, or any combination thereof deemed appropriate by ABA.
-Competitors are expected to follow high standards of sportsmanship, courtesy, safety and conservation.
+Competitors are expected to follow high standards of sportsmanship, courtesy, safety, and conservation.

-- Courtesy: Maximum courtesy must always be practiced, especially regarding boating and angling near non-competitors.
-Any act of a competitor which reflects unfavorably upon ABA or efforts to promote water safety, fisheries conservation, clean waters and courtesy, will be reason for disqualification.
+a.
+Courtesy: Maximum courtesy must always be practiced, especially regarding boating and angling near non-competitors.
+Any act of a competitor which reflects unfavorably upon ABA or efforts to promote water safety, fisheries conservation, clean waters, and courtesy, will be reason for disqualification.

-- Drug/Alcohol: The use, possession or consumption of illegal drugs or alcohol during official practice, tournament hours or during pre and post-tournament activities will be cause for automatic disqualification.
-Chemical substance addiction or abuse, crimes involving moral turpitude, the conviction of a felony not specifically exempted by ABA, or other conduct reflecting unfavorably upon efforts to promote safety, sportsmanship, fair competition and compliance with tournament rules shall be grounds for rejecting any application for participation and/or for disqualification.
+c.
+Drug/Alcohol: The use, possession or consumption of illegal drugs or alcohol during official practice, tournament hours or during pre- and post-tournament activities will be cause for automatic disqualification.
+Chemical substance addiction or abuse, crimes involving moral turpitude, the conviction of a felony not specifically exempted by ABA, or other conduct reflecting unfavorably upon efforts to promote safety, sportsmanship, fair competition, and compliance with tournament rules shall be grounds for rejecting any application for participation and/or for disqualification.